Area of Study

 Frequently Asked Questions

-Are Mechatronic classes only open to high school students in the listed areas?
+Are Mechatronic classes open to all high school students?

 How do I sign up?